dotnet/roslyn/CONTRIBUTING.md

 ## Coding Style

-The Roslyn project is a member of the [.NET Foundation](https://github.com/orgs/dotnet) and follow the same [developer guide](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/coding-style.md).
+The Roslyn project is a member of the [.NET Foundation](https://github.com/orgs/dotnet) and follow the same [developer guide](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/coding-style.md), with the exception that we permit the use of `var` to declare local variables regardless of the initializing expression.
 The repo also includes [.editorconfig](http://editorconfig.org) files to help enforce this convention.
 Contributors should ensure they follow these guidelines when making submissions.

 ### CSharp